 - iFrame - I say no. First, there are security issues with allowing arbitrary iframes to be embedded.
 Second, we already have methods for safely embedding many kinds of content, making this plugin redundant.

-#2 Updated by Matt Gold almost 10 years ago
+#2 Updated by Matt Gold over 10 years ago

 Thanks, Boone.
 And I don't think of you as a tyrant.
 I probably should have used either the "Documents" portion of this site or Basecamp for this conversation.
 Tickets have very practical purposes in our development workflow and I'm keenly aware that the proper use of them enables you to organize your work.

 I see your point about adopting plugins, but I've also found our users to be pretty understanding when certain plugins no longer work.
 I'm not sure that we can/should commit to supporting all plugins/plugin functionalities without caveats.

 Having said that, I'm completely on board with your desire to remove reduncancies.
 At the same time, I'd just like us to keep our eye out for new plugins that might be of interest.